-90 errors in GCSE maths revision book for WJEC students - BBC News
+90 errors in GCSE maths revision book

 'Unacceptable'

-A spokesman for the WJEC, whose exams are mainly taken in Wales, said: "We have worked with Hodder to produce endorsed material.
+A spokesman for the WJEC said: "We have worked with Hodder to produce endorsed material.
 However, we have not endorsed the revision guide in question.

 "As it has not been subjected to our endorsement process, we are not responsible for its content and cannot comment on it.